 While Shinola refers to the movement as the “Argonite-5021”, I just like to call it for what it is, a high-quality Ronda 5021.D.
 This is one of the main reasons why the Runwell is offered at such an approachable price point.

 While I am a self-confessed fan of the sweep seconds of an automatic, I actually quite like the quartz for this Chrono where the center seconds hand is almost always on rest mode.
-The subtle ticks of the seconds subdial really doesn’t bother me that much.
+The subtle ticks of the seconds subdial really don’t bother me that much.

 For a quartz, this Runwell movement is definitely nice and works perfectly.
-It has a battery life of 4 years and features a battery life indicator/power saving function.
+It has a battery life of 4 years and features a battery life indicator/power-saving function.